 How is the decision made about what type and how much support my child will receive?

 Quality First Teaching (Wave 1) is clearly defined in our setting and we expect all staff to deliver this.
-The SENCo liaises with key staff where there are concerns about progress and engagement.
+The SEN/D phase leaders liaise with key staff where there are concerns about progress and engagement.
 Following the sharing of information, decisions are made as to the most appropriate type of support to be put in place for the learner.
 Learners are spoken to regarding their progress and a one page profile is completed, in consultation with the learner; their parents are also consulted when the profile is put together.
 Staff are currently working towards meeting with parents to complete further sections of the SEND Support Arrangements document in order to give a holistic picture of their child’s life and aspirations for their future.
 We feel that it is very important that the views of the learner are taken into account so that they are fully involved in their own learning and that the views of the family ensure the best outcomes for their child.

 How are parents involved in the school?
 How can I be involved?